Install PyPy runtime (one-time)

 q / Esc Quit / Go back

-shannot remote
+shannot setup remote

 Manage SSH remote targets.

-shannot remote list # List configured targets
+shannot setup remote list # List configured targets

-shannot remote test NAME # Test connection
+shannot setup remote test NAME # Test connection

-shannot remote remove NAME # Remove target
+shannot setup remote remove NAME # Remove target

 Add options:

-shannot remote add prod \
+shannot setup remote add prod \

 --host prod.example.com \